AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-post-processing.md

 |`com.adobe.fmdita.config.ConfigManager`| `enabled.post.processing.paths`|String value to set any standard NODE_OPTIONS (multivalued property, strings with path that omit `/` at the end) <br> **Default Value**: `/content/dam` |

-## Order of precedence
+## Rules to enable or disable postprocessing configurations

-By default, postprocessing is done for every folder path.
-Permissions are applied or ignored for any folder in the following order of precedence:
+By default, postprocessing is done for every folder path under Experience Manager DAM folder.
+Configurations are applied for any folder according to the following rules:

 * If the parent is ignored for postprocessing but the child folder is enabled, then the child and all its successors are considered enabled.
 * If the parent is enabled for postprocessing but the child is ignored, then the child and all its successors are considered ignored.